aplteam/Plodder/ReadMe.md

 ### The Conga namespace

-Plodder tries to copy Conga from the installation of the version of Dyalog Plodder is running on.
+By default, Plodder tries to copy Conga from the installation of the version of Dyalog Plodder is running on.

 If that does not work Plodder tries to copy it from a workspace `conga.dws` in the current directory.